Tekka

 Is the tasting menu worth it at Tekka?

-- Tekka's format is not primarily an omakase or tasting-menu operation, the menu covers nigiri, sashimi, uramaki, tempura, teppanyaki ordered individually rather than as a set progression.
+- Tekka is not primarily an omakase or tasting-menu operation.
+The menu covers nigiri, sashimi, uramaki, tempura, teppanyaki, ordered individually rather than as a set progression.
 If you want a structured chef's-menu format, Noel is Zagreb's stronger choice at €€€€.
-At Tekka, the value is in building your own order across formats at €€ prices, with Michelin Plate validation that the kitchen is technically sound.
+Tekka's appeal lies in building an order across formats at €€ prices, with Michelin Plate recognition providing external validation.

 Is Tekka good for solo dining?